yieldi-labs/docs/README.md

 A liquidity auction can be conducted by the AVS when setting up the channel.

 1) Mint 5-10% of the supply into Yieldi as a CW-20 token
-2) Offer this in the new `UST:AVS` token pool
+2) Offer this in the new `TOR:AVS` token pool
 3) Over 7-30 days, anyone can deposit `TOR` to match the `AVS` token and infer the launch price of the asset.
 4) When the pool goes live, the AVS will own 50% of the pool, and Liquidity Auction participants will own the other 50%.

-> UST is a stablecoin on the THORChain protocol.
+> TOR is a stablecoin on the THORChain protocol.

 ## Liquidity Mining

 > AVS should incentivise sufficient liquidity to stablise price and ensure best execution

-The AVS should continually stream yield incentives to the `UST:AVS` pool as it will be the primary liquidity venue for the AVS token.
+The AVS should continually stream yield incentives to the `TOR:AVS` pool as it will be the primary liquidity venue for the AVS token.

 1) The AVS can stream token incentives through the IBC channel with destination the `TOR:AVS` pool.
 2) The incentives are added into the pool which are credited to the pool LPs.